Β-Pinene: Sources

 The clear compound is produced by distillation of turpentine oils.

 Uses

-β-Pinene is usedin the production of other aroma compounds.
+β-Pinene is used in the production of other aroma compounds.
 It converts to myrcene upon heating at 500 °C. Nerol is obtained by careful fractional distillation of crude nerol from myrcene).

 Reaction with formaldehyde (Prins reaction) converts β-pinene to nopol.
 When nopol is acetylated, the result is nopyl acetate, which is used as fragrance material.